Last cruise ship leaves Cuba as fresh US sanctions bite

-The last US cruise liner to stop over in Cuba was expected to sail out again Wednesday as stepped-up US sanctions against the Communist-run island came into force.
+The last US cruise liner to stop over in Cuba sailed out again Wednesday as stepped-up US sanctions against the Communist-run island came into force.

+Cubans who have welcomed and benefited from such visits as part of a rapproachment with the United States under Barack Obama in 2015 and 2016 watched sadly as the Empress of the Seas headed out to sea.

+Passengers waved from the deck of the huge white vessel and waved small red, white, and blue Cuban flags.

-The Bahamian-flagged "Empress of the Seas" -- operated by US company Royal Caribbean Cruises -- docked in Havana on Tuesday just as the new sanctions were announced, taking many passengers by surprise.
+The Bahamian-flagged ship operated by US company Royal Caribbean Cruises docked in Havana on Tuesday just as the new sanctions were announced, taking many passengers by surprise.
+It was supposed to stay for two days, but has now left early.

+President Donald Trump ordered a halt to these cruise ship stopovers and a clamp-down on US visas for visiting Cuba as part of a strategy to cut the flow of dollars to a country that Washington accuses of helping prop up Venezuelan President Nicolas Maduro.

+Mario Diaz, a 19 year old disc jockey waiting for a bus as he watched the cruise ship depart, said Obama's visit here a year after the longtime Cold War foes restored relations in 2015 was an unforgettable event and one that brought great hope.

 "Right or wrong, we know nothing about it as American citizens.
 It was a total surprise to us," passenger Linda Mensure from Texas told AFP.